dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Reference: \[this document\]

-## ACE Token Revocation List Registry ## {#iana-token-revocation-list}
+## ACE Token Revocation List Parameters Registry ## {#iana-token-revocation-list}

-This specification establishes the "ACE Token Revocation List" IANA registry.
+This specification establishes the "ACE Token Revocation List Parameters" IANA registry.
 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
 It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this registry are: